• Skip to main content

 Chef Tips and Tricks:

-• When a recipe requires softly cooked onions, leeks and shallots, I start with cooking them in fat, but will then add small amounts of water to help move the softening process along.
-This keeps them from getting brown, golden or burning because these vegetables have a lot of sugar in them.
+• When a recipe requires softly cooked onions, leeks, and shallots, I start with cooking them in fat but will then add small amounts of water to help move the softening process along.
+This keeps them from getting brown, golden, or burning because these vegetables have a lot of sugar.

 • Immersion blenders are one of the most useful kitchen appliances you'll ever own.
 Besides pureeing soups, they're great for many things including smoothing out lumpy gravy or sauce.